ManifoldFR/point-process-rust/README.md

 ### Time-dependent processes

-The following time-dependent point processes have been implemented within the `timedependent` module:
+The following time-dependent point processes have been implemented within the `temporal` module:

 * Poisson point process (homogeneous and inhomogeneous, with custom function)
 * Exponential-kernel Hawkes processes, using a linear-time simulation algorithm (both constant and variable background intensities supported)